alexrabarts/jquery-platformselector/README.markdown

 The plugin attempts to parse both major and full version numbers, which allows you to target platforms at various levels of granularity.
 The class
 <code>js</code> is also always added, indicating that JavaScript is enabled.
+The class <code>mobile</code> is added when a mobile device is detected.

 <dl>
   <dt>Firefox 3.0.4 / Mac OSX Leopard</dt>